kark23/asset_tree/README.md

 The purpose of this project was to give a renewed view of the content of the paper [Dynamics of market correlations: Taxonomy and portfolio analysis (2003)](https://arxiv.org/abs/cond-mat/0302546), by using similar analysis throughout the last financial crisis.
 Data covers 2005-2012 and is based off EOD adjusted returns.

 When implementing MST (minimum spanning tree), month to month average link length scales very similar with VIX.
-This intuitively makes sense as greater volatility would increase the distance metric of the return input space.
+This intuitively makes sense as greater volatility would increase the distance metric within the return input space.

 <div align="center">